 Brunei is a small Islamic Sultanate on the north–west coast of Borneo.
 As a garrison it is an isolated station in a challenging environment, but a unique and exciting one.

 An assignment here provides the opportunity to work with the Gurkhas and experience their traditions, customs and celebrations.
 The travelling opportunities are amazing and if you are the kind of family that likes to have adventures and explore, this is the posting for you.
 Due to its location in the middle of Asia, places you may have only read about before will become potential holiday destinations.

 British Forces Brunei is located in the south-west area of Brunei, 120 km away from the capital Bandar Seri Begawan.
-Though it’s a small country, a car is a necessity… and two are recommended.
+Though it’s a small country, there is limited public transport and a car is a necessity… and two are recommended.

 There are no local shops within walking distance and unlike UK supermarkets, you won’t get everything you need in one shop.
 However, there is a large supermarket called ‘Supasave’, and when you first arrive and see UK branded goods it is a welcoming sight.
 You can also use Amazon pantry, which delivers.

 The NAAFI here is small but has a good selection of things.
 All your essentials can be bought here and they have a large freezer section.
 At Christmas you can even pre-order your turkey and Christmas goodies!

 Top tip: bring your Christmas tree with you – you can buy them here, but they cost a fortune.